RedFireSoftwareEntertainment/AZOS-GNU-Linux/README.md

  1. Low resource usage.
  2. Fast-paced and snappy workflow
  3. User-friendly and intuitive interface.
+(GNOME Desktop)
  4. Access to countless software repositories such as the Arch Linux repository, or Flatpak.
  5. Fully compatible with Arch Linux software and documentation.
  6. Gaming Tweaks and Optimizations